Richard Wilding: Awards, honours and recognition

 Wilding has received many awards for his work and impact on global business.
 He was appointed Officer of the Most Excellent Order of the British Empire (OBE) in the Queen's 2013 New Year Honours for service to business.
-In 2017 he was awarded the "Lifetime contribution to training and development in Logistics" at the Logistics Talent Awards, the citation states " ....has been inspiring and motivating individuals and companies through his passionate sharing of logistics and supply chain knowledge.
-His lifetime contribution to the sector is second to none" He was awarded The Viscount Nuffield Silver Medal for Achievement in Design and Production in 2013 recognising him as "an innovator and educator.
-He has championed and developed new approaches within the engineering supply chains of countless organisations through his technical leadership for over 20 years” He was Winner of the European Supply Chain Excellence Awards Individual contribution award in 2010 and the European Supply Chain Distinction Award “Distinguished Service Award for Thought Leadership and Service to Supply Chain Management”.
+In 2017 he was awarded the "Lifetime contribution to training and development in Logistics" at the Logistics Talent Awards.
+He was awarded The Viscount Nuffield Silver Medal for Achievement in Design and Production in 2013 He was Winner of the European Supply Chain Excellence Awards Individual contribution award in 2010 and the European Supply Chain Distinction Award “Distinguished Service Award for Thought Leadership and Service to Supply Chain Management”.

-Wilding has been listed in the SHD Magazine Logistics 100 since 2015, a definitive list of the U.K. logistics industry's most influential individuals.
-He was awarded the "Logistics 100 Award" in 2017; this award singles out an individual in the list who has in the previous year created significant impact within the profession.
-Thus identifying him as the top U.K. logistics professional of 2017.
-In the refocused 2019 list, utilizing new judging criteria, he was recognized as one of the Top 5 outside influencers of the logistics profession from academia, trade associations and future skills networks Professor Wilding was recognized as the No.1 outside influencer from U.K. academia.
-He is recognised as one of the Top 10 Supply Chain Global Influencers on LinkedIn: A list of the top supply chain influencers out of the 660,000,000 Linkedin users in 200 countries and territories across the globe.
-He is also rated as the No.1 Supply Chain Power Influencer on Twitter since 2014.
-He is listed in Who's Who (A.C.
-Black) and Debrett's and Marquis Who's Who.
+Wilding has been listed in the SHD Magazine Logistics 100 since 2015, He was awarded the "Logistics 100 Award" in 2017. thus identifying him as the top U.K. logistics professional of 2017.
+In the refocused 2019 list he was recognized as one of the Top 5 outside influencers of the logistics profession from academia, trade associations and future skills networks Professor Wilding was recognized as the No.1 outside influencer from U.K. academia.

 Wilding has been listed in the "2018 Top 100 Corporate Modern Slavery Influencers Index” recognising individuals from all business sectors, media and academia who are influence leaders in raising awareness to end modern slavery and labour exploitation.
-The Index recognises individuals from all business sectors, media and academia who are influence leaders in raising awareness to end modern slavery and labour exploitation; those who advocate for robust ethical sourcing and human rights recognition and practices in UK direct business operations and global supply chains.

 In January 2019 he was published in a list of the Top 50 influencers in e-commerce and shipping.
-A list of the top 50 global experts and commentators who the top 1000 high-profile international professionals working in the e-commerce and delivery space follow, listen to and consult online.